Exact and Approximate Counting of Database Repairs: Introduction

-Although the picture is rather well-understood for primary keys and SJFCQs, once we go beyond primary keys we know very little concerning the existence of a complete data complexity classification as the one described above.
-In particular, the dichotomy result by Maslowski and Wijsen does not apply when we consider the more general class of functional dependencies (FDs), i.e., constraints of the form $R : X \ra Y$, where $X,Y$ are subsets of the set of attributes of $R$, stating that the attributes of $X$ functionally determine the attributes of $Y$.
+From the above summary, it is clear that for the central class of FDs, which is the main concern of this work, the problem $\sharp \prob{Repairs}(\dep)$ is well-understood.
+However, for the problem $\sharp \prob{Repairs}(\dep,Q)$, once we go beyond primary keys we know very little concerning the existence of a complete complexity classification as the ones described above.
+In particular, the dichotomy result of~\cite{MaWi13} does not apply when we consider arbitrary FDs.
 This brings us to the following question:

-{\em \textbf{Question 1:} Can we lift the dichotomy result for primary keys and SJFCQs to the more general case of functional dependencies?}
+{\em \textbf{Research Question 1:} Can we lift the dichotomy result for primary keys and SJFCQs to the more general case of functional dependencies?}

-The closest known result to the complexity classification asked by Question 1 is for the problem $\sharp \prob{Repairs}(\dep)$, where $\dep$ is a set of FDs, that takes as input a database $D$, and asks for the number of repairs of $D$ w.r.t.~$\dep$ (without considering a query).
-In particular, we know from~\cite{LiKW21} that whenever $\dep$ has a so-called left-hand side (LHS, for short) chain (up to equivalence), $\sharp \prob{Repairs}(\dep)$ is in \text{\rm FP}; otherwise, it is $\sharp\text{\rm P}$-complete.
-We also know that checking whether $\dep$ has an LHS chain (up to equivalence) is feasible in polynomial time.
-Let us recall that a set $\dep$ of FDs has a LHS chain if, for every two FDs $R : X_1 \ra Y_1$ and $R : X_2 \ra Y_2$ of $\dep$, $X_1 \subseteq X_2$ or $X_2 \subseteq X_1$.
+Let us stress that the above question is deliberately stated for self-join-free CQs and not for arbitrary CQs.
+The reason is because providing a complete classification for arbitrary CQs with self-joins is an overly ambitious task that is currently out of reach.
+Indeed, it is well-known that self-joins in CQs cause several complications, and this is why the question whether such a classification exists even for primary keys and CQs with self-joins remains a challenging open problem ten years after the classification result for primary keys and CQs without self-joins was established.

-\paragraph{Approximate Counting.} Another key task in the context of database repairing is to classify $\sharp \prob{Repairs}(\dep,Q)$, for a set of constraints $\dep$ and a query $Q$, as approximable, that is, the target value can be efficiently approximated with error guarantees via a fully polynomial-time randomized approximation scheme (FPRAS), or as inapproximable.
-Of course, whenever $\sharp \prob{Repairs}(\dep,Q)$ is tractable, then it is trivially approximable.
-Thus, the interesting task is to classify the intractable cases as approximable or inapproximable.
+Another key task is to classify the problems $\sharp \prob{Repairs}(\dep)$ and $\sharp \prob{Repairs}(\dep,Q)$, for a set $\dep$ of FDs and a CQ $Q$ (with or without self-joins), as approximable, that is, the target value can be efficiently approximated with error guarantees via a fully polynomial-time randomized approximation scheme (FPRAS), or as inapproximable.

-For a set $\dep$ of primary keys, and a CQ $Q$ (even with self-joins), $\sharp \prob{Repairs}(\dep,Q)$ is always approximable; this is implicit in~\cite{DaSu07}, and it has been made explicit in~\cite{CaCP19}.
-However, for FDs this is not the case.
-Depending on the syntactic shape of $\dep$ and $Q$, $\sharp \prob{Repairs}(\dep,Q)$ can be approximable or not; these are actually results of the present work.
 This leads to the following question: